February 3, 2017

-Know why you want an executive coach
+Articulate why you want an executive coach

-There are many types of coaches available today – career coaches, health and wellness coaches, life coaches, and many others.
-Executive coaches specialize in working with people in leadership roles or who are aspiring to be in those roles.
-Executive coaches tend to work with clients to develop specific leadership skills such as communication skills, time management, strategic thinking and institutional awareness.
-They may also specialize in helping people strategically manage their career and its transitions, or in time resilience and work-life balance.
-The first step in choosing an executive coach is to know which of these skills you want to work on.
-It is helpful to write down 2-3 sentences or bullet points about what issues you want help with from an executive coach.
+The first step in choosing an executive coach is to know which skills you want to work on.
+It is helpful to write down two to three sentences or bullet points about what you want help with from an executive coach.
 These thoughts will become your coaching goals.

-Be able to articulate what success would look like
+Determine what success would look like

-Understand what the coaching relationship actually is
+Understand the coaching relationship

-Use trusted referral sources
+Use trusted sources

 Interview some coaches

-Choose YOUR Executive Coach!
+Choose YOUR executive coach!